 Your Contact Information

 * Required information

-I am writing to urge you to stop the deportation of Patricia Pena Martinez (A# 088-79-5260) who is set to be deported on November 30th, 2013.
+I am writing to urge you to grant Patricia Pena Martinez (A# 088-79-5260) request for stay of removal.
 Patricia is the mother of 9 children, 8 of which are U.S. citizens.
 Her youngest daughter, 4 year old Allison, suffers from epileptic seizures and needs to be under the care of her mother.
 Without her mother, Allison risks severe emotional, financial, and physical deprivation.
-According to the Morton Memo, Patricia is a low priority case and her deportation should be stopped immediately.
+According to the Morton Memo, Patricia is a low priority case and her stay of removal should be approved immediately.